 AXON Analyst's Contribution is Piano Analytics' data science powered feature specifically designed to draw insights efficiently from your data.
-Seamlessly integrated throughout Explorer, AXON Analyst's Contribution will do the heavy lifting so you can spend more time on higher-value tasks.
+Seamlessly integrated throughout Explorer and Workspaces, AXON Analyst's Contribution will do the heavy lifting so you can spend more time on higher-value tasks.

 This feature will filter through all your data points to identify and quantify significant trends in your underlying data.

-AXON Analyst's contribution power can be unlocked in two clicks: (1) simply activate Data Science mode by clicking on the light bulb icon while on a daily graph granularity in Explorer’s graph type selector then, if present, (2) click on an anomaly of your choice!
+AXON Analyst's contribution power can be unlocked in two clicks: (1) simply activate Data Science mode by clicking the AXON anomaly icon while on a daily graph granularity in the graph type selector then, if present, (2) click on an anomaly of your choice!

-The Contribution feature can be activated by clicking on any timeseries graph within Explorer.
-To do this, activate the anomaly detection feature by clicking on the ‘lightbulb’ icon on Explorer’s graph type selector, if anomalies are present in daily granularity, you can click on any anomaly of your choice to launch the contribution analysis.
+The Contribution feature can be activated by clicking on any time series graph within Explorer and Workspaces.
+To do this, activate the AXON anomalies graph type, if anomalies are present in daily granularity, you can click on any anomaly of your choice to launch the contribution analysis.

 The contribution analysis is available on the daily graph granularity.